0xGuvnor/crowdfund-frontend/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the website.
+Open [http://localhost:3000](http://localhost:3000) with your browser to view and interact with the website.

 ## Screenshots